Awan Setho Raharjo

-Awan Setho Raharjo (born 20 March 1997) is an Indonesian professional footballer who plays as a goalkeeper for and captains Liga 1 club Bhayangkara.
+Awan Setho Raharjo (born 20 March 1997) is an Indonesian professional footballer who plays as a goalkeeper for and captains Super League club Bhayangkara.
 He is a Second Police Brigadier in the Indonesian National Police.

 Club career

 Bali United

 Bali United was his first professional football club.
 He was brought by his ex-manager in Indonesia U-19, Indra Sjafri to join Bali United.